vaibhavpandeyvpz/kram/README.md

 ### Migration Fails Mid-Sequence

 If a migration fails, execution stops immediately.
-The transaction is rolled back, but the migration tracking table may show some migrations as executed.
+The migration tracking table may show some migrations as executed before the failure.
 This is expected behavior - you can manually remove failed migrations from the tracking table if needed.
+Note that DDL operations in MySQL auto-commit and cannot be rolled back.

 ### PHP Migration Class Not Found